drzg15/causal_feature_selection_data_centers/README.md

 - **Experiment 3** presents a study on the impact of degrading domain knowledge.
 The corresponding silver datasets used for this evaluation are located in `silver/dk_evaluation`.
 - **Experiment 4** contains a sensitivity analysis examining variations in the alpha parameter of a causal discovery method.

-5. **Results**
-   - All experiment outputs are stored in the `data/gold` folder.
-   - Each experiment is defined by a dataset and a training fraction.
-A fraction of **1** represents the full training set, while **0.8, 0.6, 0.4, and 0.2** correspond to progressively smaller subsets.
-   - Primary evaluations are conducted using the full dataset (fraction 1).
-Reduced fractions are used to assess the impact of training size on performance.
-   - For the **0.2 fraction**, it is necessary to set `training_02 = true` in the file `/container/main.py` so that the time-series models have sufficient training data.
-   - Use the notebook **`005_evaluation_visual.ipynb`** to generate all visualizations and tables from the stored results.